argoproj/argoproj/community/membership.md

 - Sponsored by 2 approvers or leads. **Note the following requirements for sponsors**:
     - Sponsors must have close interactions with the prospective member - e.g. code/design/proposal review, coordinating on issues, etc.
-    - Sponsors must be approvers in at least 1 OWNERS file either in any of the four main subprojects in the [Argoproj org].
+    - Sponsors must be approvers in at least 1 OWNERS file either in any of the four core sub-projects in the [Argoproj org].
       - An approver in the [Argoproj org] may sponsor someone for the [Argoproj org] or any of the related [Argoproj GitHub organizations]; as long as it's a project they're involved with.
       - A sponsor who is an approver in any of the related [Argoproj GitHub organizations]